 Retrieve data about clients from Salesforce CRM

-To improve customer support, it is useful to provide agents with additional information about customers raising requests from the Jira Service Desk portal.
-The goal is to provide details about the client directly in Jira Service Desk, such as name, job title, phone, his or her Salesforce account and related opportunities, and to make this information only visible by the agents.
+To improve customer support, it is useful to provide agents with additional information about customers raising requests from the Jira Service Management portal.
+The goal is to provide details about the client directly in Jira Service Management, such as name, job title, phone, his or her Salesforce account and related opportunities, and to make this information only visible by the agents.
 This way they will have more context and can better answer requests.

 How Connect can help